Last Updated: July 16, 2020

 When you register for the MassChallenge Newsletter we require your name and email address to enable delivery to you, and we request your company, and title so that we can know a little more about whom our programs attract.
 We also ask if you want to indicate which regional updates (e.g. Boston, Israel, Mexico, Switzerland) you prefer so we can customize our information to you.

-By applying to participate as a startup or as an expert, you are giving us permission to send you surveys, and we collect information from you when you respond to those surveys.
+By applying to participate as a startup or as an expert, we will use your basic contact details to send you surveys concerning your opinion of how we run applications and Programs, and we collect information from you when you respond to those surveys.

 If you wish to apply for an internship or employment with MassChallenge, separate links on the Site will bring you to a page listing current opportunities.
-We and our recruiting vendors (ClearCompany and Recruiterbox) will use the information you submit in an application only for the purposes of evaluating and interacting with you for that specific job posting.
+We and our recruiting vendors (ClearCompany) will use the information you submit in an application only for the purposes of evaluating and interacting with you for that specific job posting.

 Our Site may include social media features, such as the Facebook, YouTube, and Twitter buttons.
 These features may also collect your IP address, which page you are visiting on our Site, and may set a cookie (see below) to enable the feature to function properly.
 These features may also give you the option to post information about your activities on our Site to your profile page to share with others within your network.
 Your interactions with these features are governed by the privacy notice of the company providing them.